SCROLL DOWN FOR MORE VIDEOS

 Creating the “Goat Tree” was a creative problem solving process to find the best techniques for an outdoor wood sculpture

-A Little Bit About the Goat Tree and Process Video
+A little bit about the Goat Tree Video and Process

-What is the XplOrdiary Garden Series?
+PART 1 - What is the XplOrdiary Garden Series?

 XplOrdinary Gardens